turt2live/matrix-dimension/docs/notes/riot_widgets.md

 ### Permissions

 * Creators of widgets do not get prompted for permission to load
-* Only creators of widgets can remove them (remove otherwise just revokes permission)
+* Only people with permission to add widgets can remove widgets (otherwise it just revokes permission)
 * Only creators of widgets can edit them